fbranda/INFN-ISS/Report_ISS/Efficacia_vaccinale/README.md

 This repository and data exports are published under the CC BY 4.0 license.

-If you use this file, please cite it as described in Contributions section.
+If you use this file, please cite it as described in *CITATION.cff* file.